Edit Blog Post

 21 February, 2012 Tarrafal, Cape Verde

-The world has grown smaller since Corpo da Paz arrived here back in 1988 and this once forgotten and ignored island nation is now on the radar screen of many larger nations such as China, France, Portugal, The Netherlands and Sweden to name but a few and they have funneled huge amounts of cash into catchment dams, roads and solar and wind farms which now produce 25% of Cape Verde's electrical needs.
-There's also mass innoculations and health education.
+The world has grown smaller since Corpo da Paz arrived in this once forgotten island nation is now on the radar screen developed nations such as China, France, Portugal, The Netherlands, Spain and Sweden to name but a few and they have funneled huge amounts of cash into catchment dams, public buildings, roads and solar and wind farms which now produce 25% of Cape Verde's energy needs.
+There's also mass inoculations and health education.
 "And" Bob adds, "as much as I despised George Bush, no President....or shall I say 'no administration'... has done more for AIDS in Africa than him.
-Not Clinton, not Carter, not Obama.
-Then there's his Millenium Challenge Account which has expanded infrastructure like paving the majority of roads in the archipelago and expanding the Ports of Praia and Mindelo which helps support an expanding economy."
+Then there's his Millennium Challenge Account whose money is paving the majority of roads in the archipelago and expanding the Ports of Praia and Mindelo which is really transforming this country."
 He continues somewhat more wistfully "Back to Tarrafal.
 With all of this aid and development, the Peace Corps is not sending any replacements to Tarrafal when we finish our 2 year mission in August.
 In fact, by November, we'll be out of all of the islands."

 A thoughtful hush descends on the table followed by a toast to the Peace Corps.
 Silence follows sips.
 It's a comfortable one with no need to fill with words.
 It's part of the rhythm of Tarrafal.

 The band takes a break and the ceremony commences.
-An old microphone stand topped by a tinny sounding mic which delivers congrats and pronouncements in Kriolu works intermittently while a lone guitarist strums in the background.
-All are patient and applaud as one by one people go up to recieve their diplomas.
-It seems like we three are the only non-recipients in the courtyard.
+The MC steps up to an old microphone stand topped by a tinny sounding mic working intermittently and delivers pronouncements in kriolu as a lone guitarist strums in the background.
+All are patient and applaud as one by one people go up to receive their diplomas.
+It seems like we three are the only non-recipients in this courtyard of congratulations.
 Bob looks at them with great affection, "These people are so sweet.
-They are all probably related and have a great sense of communiy.
+They are all probably related and have a great sense of community.
 This sense of community has been here long before we arrived."
 A friendly silence returns nourished by wind, waves and stars.
 I steal a glance of the Peace Corps pair and each has a look of one who knows that trail's end is near.
 I know 'sodade' when I see it and Bob and Toby have it.

 This time, I break the silence, "One thing that has changed since my first time here is that now, everyone has a car.
 Heck, I'm even thinking of getting one.
 Crazy, huh?"
 Toby smiles and announces with pride, "Not us.
-We're with the Peace Corps and we still take the Yass!"
+We're the Peace Corps and we'll always take the Yass!"